 Mark S. Burnham Provincial Park is located near Peterborough just off of Highway 7.
 It’s a relatively small park that is only open for day-use and offers limited activities and facilities.
 There is a small picnic shelter with picnic tables and a single hiking trail that weaves through the forest.

 Situated near Peterborough in the heart of the Kawarthas, Emily Provincial Park is a relatively small park that offers great recreational opportunities to connect with nature.
 It is located along the Pigeon River and contains two sandy beaches.
 The Pigeon River leads to the Trent Severn Waterway, which links Lake Ontario to Georgian Bay, providing great opportunities for swimming, fishing, boating and canoeing.

 Bronte Creek Provincial Park is located on the western edge of Oakville.
 It’s open year-round and features a variety of activities such as hiking, biking, swimming in one of Canada’s largest outdoor pools, fishing and disc golf.
 It also contains a number of picnic shelters, Nature Centre, large playbarn for kids, and Victorian homestead.

-Located along the sandy shores of Lake Ontario, Darlington Provincial Park boasts of providing a variety of recreational activities such as swimming, hiking, birdwatching, fishing and boating.
-It is also conveniently located right off Highway 401 and it is open all year-round.
+Located along the sandy shores of Lake Ontario, Darlington Provincial Park is considered an important area for many birds.
+The northern shores provide nesting grounds for nearly 100 species of birds and feeding and resting areas for between 100 to 200 more species during spring and fall migration.
+Darlington also provides a variety of recreational activities, such as swimming, hiking, birdwatching, fishing and boating.
+It is conveniently located right off Highway 401 and it is open all year-round.